-School or Service Name For rm 3

-Parental consent for a school visit (to be distributed with an information sheet giving full details of the visit)

-Class or Group :

-1. Details of visit to:

-From: Date/Time: 7

-To: Date/Time:

-l agree to ٦

-(print child's full name) taking part in this visit and I have read the information sheet

-l agree to

-(print child's full name) taking part in the activities described and acknowledge the need for responsible behaviour during the visit.

-2. Swimming ability:

-Is your child able to swim 50 Metres?
-Yes No
+Form 3 (to be distributed with an information sheet giving full details of the visit) (print child's full name) taking part in this visit and I have read the information sheet I agree to (print child's full name) taking part in the activities described and acknowledge the need for responsible behaviour during the visit.
+2. Swimming ability: Is your child able to swim 50 Metres?
 Is your child water confident in a swimming pool?
-Yes 📃 No 📃

 Is your child confident in the sea or in open water?
-Yes No

-Is your child safety conscious in water?
-Yes No

-I give consent for my child to participate in swimming activities Yes No

-3. Medical information about your child:

-(a) Any conditions requiring medical treatment, including medication?
-Yes No

-If Yes, please give brief details

-(b) Please outline any special dietary requirements of your child and the type of pain/ flu relief medication your child may be given if necessary
+Yes No Is your child safety conscious in water?
+Yes No I give consent for my child to participate in swimming activities No Yes 3.
+Medical information about your child: (a) Any conditions requiring medical treatment, including medication?
+Yes If Yes, please give brief details (b) Please outline any special dietary requirements of your child and the type of pain/ flu relief medication your child may be given if necessary